 There is much current writing on big data phenomena with the explosion in data volumes and new and varied types of sources.
 Data analysis has emerged to be vital for businesses today.
 It informs everything – cost analysis, inventory control, financial reporting, lead generation, customer profiles, sales acceleration, and more.
 As economic and societal activities have become increasingly digitized in people’s lives, vast amounts of data are created every moment.
 As technologies have become more powerful and advanced, enterprises have access to new sources and types of data.

-Not so long ago, businesses mostly dealt with data science and analytics applied to structured data, a data model of specific fields or tables of variables like relational databases and spreadsheets, which can be easily queried.
+Not so long ago, businesses mainly dealt with data science and analytics applied to structured data, a data model of specific fields or tables of variables like relational databases and spreadsheets, which can be easily queried.
 An example is a customer relationship management (CRM) database.
 Organizations use traditional business intelligence and data warehousing tools for decision-making from structured data sources, which provide analytics from a historical perspective.
 Sometimes it would take days or longer to produce reports.

-These advancements have given rise to “Real-Time Analytics,” sometimes called “Operations Intelligence,” a field of analytics that provides visibility into business processes, events and operations as they are taking place – insights into new unstructured and semi-structured data in real time.
+These advancements have given rise to “Real-Time Analytics,” sometimes called “Operations Intelligence,” a field of analytics that provides visibility into business processes, events, and operations as they are taking place – insights into new unstructured and semi-structured data in real-time.